callnow

 2. Financial resources or assets are removed from a firm for the owner’s benefit.

-How to calculate additional paid in capital?
+How do you calculate additional paid-in capital?

 By applying the below formula to all public offerings, you will be able to calculate an organization’s APIC.

-Additional Paid-In Capital = (Issue Price – Par Value) * Number of Shares Outstanding
+Additional Paid-In Capital = (Issue Price – Par Value) * Number of Shares Outstanding.